maykelg/rhdh-plugin-toolbox/README.md

 - **No NodeJS or Yarn Required**: Contains everything required to build and package a dynamic plugin for RHDH.
 - **Dynamic Plugin Conversion**: Converts and packages the community 'TODO' plugin as an RHDH dynamic plugin.
-- **Automatic Plugin OCI Image Push**: Pushes the resulting dynamic TODO plugin to your Quay image registry.
+- **Automatic Plugin OCI Image Push**: Pushes the resulting dynamic TODO plugin to your preferred image registry.

 ## Prerequisites

 - Podman installed on your system.
-- A Quay.io Account (Free)
+- An OCI registry service to push images to (e.g Quay.io or Docker Hub)

 ## Limitations

 - Only frontend and backend plugin pairs are supported (can you contribute a fix?).
-- There's no official toolbox image yet, you have to build it using the `build-and-run-toolbox-image.sh` script (but this could change as the project improves).
+- There's no 'official' RHDH toolbox container image yet, you have to build the image locally using the `build-and-run-toolbox-image.sh` script (but this could change if the project gains traction).

 ## Getting Started